Minature Schnauzer breeder Since 1986

 • No written contract

-• No health testing or proof of testing
+• No health testing

 • Releasing puppies before 8 weeks of age. ( ideal age should be at least 10 weeks of age.
 The small/medium breeds should be kept longer with the breeder.)